controlecidadao/samantha_ia/README.md

 - **Customizable Parameters**: Users have full control over model hyperparameters such as temperature, top-k, top-p, and max_tokens, allowing for fine-tuned responses that suit specific requirements.

-- **Interactive Experience**: Samantha's unique chaining functionality enables users to generate endless texts by chaining prompts and models, facilitating complex interactions between different AI systems without human intervention.
+- **Interactive Experience**: Samantha's chaining functionality enables users to generate endless texts by chaining prompts and models, facilitating complex interactions between different AI systems without human intervention.

 - **Learning Insights**: A feature called 'Learning mode' lets users observe the model's decision-making process, providing insights into how it selects output tokens based on their probability scores (logits).